Answering that question, and then driving toward the answer, is one of the most important quests nonprofit teams must undertake.

 - Purpose-driven: Your vision gives employees and other stakeholders a larger sense of purpose, so they feel as though they’re building a cathedral instead of laying stones.

-Once your stakeholders understand what a vision statement feel like, begin brainstorming and workshopping toward one.
+Once your stakeholders understand what a vision statement feels like, begin brainstorming and workshopping toward one.

 Choose visioning exercises that work best for your group